 Blood flows from our heart to various parts of our body via blood vessels called arteries.
-Similarly, the vessels which transport blood back to heart are called veins.
-Peripheral Vascular Disease is a blood circulation disorder in which blood flow outside of heart via blood vessels is reduced or blocked.
+Similarly, the vessels which transport blood back to the heart are called veins.
+Peripheral Vascular Disease is a blood circulation disorder in which blood flow outside of the heart via blood vessels is reduced or blocked.
 Such blockage can happen both with arteries or veins however since mostly the same is observed in arteries, PVD is also referred to as Peripheral Arterial Disease (PAD).

 The blockage of arteries happens due to Arteriosclerosis i.e. hardening of arteries due to plaque formation in the arteries or blockage can also happen due to blood vessel spasms.
 In Arteriosclerosis, the plaque growth slowly inside the arteries increases and may ultimately completely block the artery resulting in organ damage, if left untreated.

-While PVD is mostly observed in legs, it may also develop in blood vessels supplying blood to your other body parts like arms, kidneys etc.
+While PVD is mostly observed in the legs, it may also develop in blood vessels supplying blood to your other body parts like arms, kidneys etc.